Akin81/OnpremisetoCloud2/README.md

 •	Connect to Power BI for visualization.
 •	Create an interactive dashboard showing Top 10 Companies and countries affected by layoffs, and funding received between 2020 and 2023.
 # MY STEP-BY-STEP SOLUTION
+1. I created a resource group, storage account, and containers
-1. I created linked services and datasets in Azure Data Factory to connect to SQL Server.
+2. I created linked services and datasets in Azure Data Factory to connect to SQL Server.
-2. Pulled data from SQL Server using a self-hosted integration runtime.
+3. Pulled data from SQL Server using a self-hosted integration runtime.
-3. Ingested data into the raw Azure Blob Storage container.
+4. Ingested data into the raw Azure Blob Storage container.
-4. Mounted Databricks to Azure Blob Storage using access keys.
+5. Mounted Databricks to Azure Blob Storage using access keys.
-5. Transformed the data in Databricks by correcting data types, handling duplicates and null values, and resolving other inconsistencies.
+6. Transformed the data in Databricks by correcting data types, handling duplicates and null values, and resolving other inconsistencies.
-6. Wrote the clean data back to the transformed layer in Blob Storage.
+7. Wrote the clean data back to the transformed layer in Blob Storage.
-7. Built an interactive Power BI report showing key metrics.
+8. Built an interactive Power BI report showing key metrics.
 # WHY THIS MATTERS
 •	Eliminated manual work: Automated ingestion → insights.